opvious/sdk.py/docs/overview.rst

    :noindex:

 .. note::
-  In most environments, solves will stream progress notifications back to the client.
+  In many environments, clients can stream solve progress notifications back to the client.
 This allows for real-time updates on the ongoing solve (current optimality gap, latest epsilon constraint added, etc.).
   You can view them by enabling `INFO` or `DEBUG` logging, for example: